-Having a C-Section is much more complicated than a normal delivery.
-It’s a major abdominal surgery where they have to cut through skin, fat, and muscles to get your babe out.
+Having a C-section is much more complicated than a normal delivery.
+It’s a major abdominal surgery where they have to cut through skin, fat, and muscles to get your baby out.
 They move your organs around in the process then sew everything back up.

 It’s some pretty rough business and the first thing women think of in the aftermath is how they’ll get their body back.
 They worry about the dreaded tummy shelf that is often left behind when everything is said and done.